Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. How Democracies Die by Steven Levitsky and Daniel Ziblatt
+1. The Radium Girls by Kate Moore
 2. Dead Space Martyr by B. K. Evenson

-### Current Book Completed Count as of 5/3/25
+### Current Book Completed Count as of 5/4/25

-Non-fiction - 5\
+Non-fiction - 6\
 Fiction - 6